xfides/smoothScrollTo-concept/README.md

 So, we need to validate the `clickedLinkElemHref` value somehow before passing it to `querySelector()`.

 There are 2 ways:
-* implement some kind of RegEx to check if the value is valid;
+* implement some kind of RegEx to check if the value is valid
-* we can use a `try/catch`-block to handle the thrown `Error` case if the value is invalid;
+* we can use a `try/catch`-block to handle the thrown `Error` case if the value is invalid

 I've preferred the 2nd way, it's simplier than any RegEx solution.
-So the full code of `getScrollTargetElem` looks like that:
+So the full code of `getScrollTargetElem` looks like that.

 ```js
 function getScrollTargetElem(clickedTargetElem: EventTarget | null) {